 Counseling is another common self-care habit during recovery.
 If you currently go, keep all your weekly visits.
 You’ll need the support more during these times.
 Continuing counseling is especially important if you struggle with PTSD.
 You may need the extra help to manage your PTSD symptoms during the holidays.

 Attending support group meetings is also self-care.
-These meetings provide you with accountability and encouragement.
-They help you learn strategies for preventing relapse and much more.
-These meetings are helpful for anyone in recovery.
+These meetings provide accountability and encouragement, help you learn strategies for preventing relapse and much more.
+Meetings are helpful for anyone in recovery.

 Stick With a Budget